GGGalang/GGGalang.github.io/README.md

 ### NOTE
 As of writing, the red alerts are gone, but you still never know.
 I'll keep the instructions just in case they come back.

-### FURTHER READING, WEBSITE

-No more CAPTCHA redirect.

-**NOTE:** The Github Pages site will receive updates whenever I commit to github. **As stated, the Github Pages site is recommended for usage, instead of the zip**.
+**NOTE:** The GitHub Pages site will receive updates whenever I commit to GitHub. **As stated, the GitHub Pages site is recommended for usage, instead of the zip**.
 If you look at the commit history, I used to have another website hosted from a site called replit.
 I decided to drop that.

-**NOTE:** If you downloaded the release zip onto your system, it won't get updated, unlike the live site on github.
-You have to manually redownload the releases or directories everytime you want to get news updates (whenever I update, since in the first place this is simply a project) if you want to keep using the system-only version.
+**NOTE:** If you downloaded the release zip onto your system, it won't get updated, unlike the live site on GitHub.
+You have to manually redownload the releases or directories every time you want to get news updates (whenever I update, since in the first place this is simply a project) if you want to keep using the system-only version.

 ============================================================================================================================

 ## NOTE ON YT EMBEDS:
 It's a continuous struggle for website creators to provide a smooth experience for users, and that's the case for this.
-YT Embeds do reduce total storage taken when you, dear user, download the repository, but at the cost of the need for wifi to view the video and an increase in the number of http requests when loading the site.
+YT Embeds do reduce total storage taken when you, dear user, download the repository, but at the cost of the need for Wi-Fi to view the video and an increase in the number of http requests when loading the site.

 I considered lazy loading/deferring the requests after seeing solutions online to try and ease the burden on the site,